SQiShER/java-object-diff/CONTRIBUTING.md

 Getting started is easy:

-* Fork the java-object-diff repository on Github.
+* Fork the java-object-diff repository on Github
-* Clone the forked repository to your computer.
+* Clone the forked repository to your computer
 * Switch to the root project directory and run `mvn clean package`

 If everything went well, this should build, test and package the project.
 Now you can start making your changes.